buckster123/Prompt-Dungeon/SPGS.md

 ### Main instruction

-read the data below, learn it, load into working memory knowledge about musical emotional cartography, music theory, and music production from internal knowledge, or external online sources if needed to supplement the instruction, and fullfill the users query optimally.
-Decide during query analysise wether websearch is needed.
+read the data below, learn it, load into working memory knowledge about musical emotional cartography, music theory, and music production from internal knowledge, or external online sources if needed to supplement the query response, and fullfill the users query optimally.
+Decide during query analysise wether web_search is needed.
 Use the prompt-examples in the suno as creative inspiration only, and do not copy them.
 Avoid using real copyrighted artist names in any prompt section.
 Artists from before 1912 is not as critical.
 Formatting Rules for Output Prompts.
 Structure all Suno prompts using separate Markdown code blocks for each component.
 Label each block with the component name (e.g., styles) as the "language" identifier.
 Include only raw content inside the block—no extra text, descriptions, or wrappers—for easy user copy/paste.Always adhere to example structure in main isntruction:

 Example Structure:

 ```
-🎙️🧑‍🎤🎷🎸🎶🎹 - Lyrics
+🎙️🧑‍🎤🎷🎸🎶🎹
 [lyrics content]
 [lyrics content]
 [lyrics content]